 The Barefoot Method is quite different from Ashiatsu or Thai Massage.
 Ashiatsu is done on a massage table while the practitioner uses overhead bars for balance.
 Many of the strokes of Ashiatsu are sliding strokes.
 Thai Massage is based on following energy lines and while Thai Massage therapists use their feet a bit, they also do a lot of work with their arms and hands and use a rhythmic pressure.

 The Barefoot Method is done on the floor while clothed without any oil.
 The method follows anatomically-based structural patterns.
 The pressure is slow, compressive, firm and sustained.
 Practitioners use two bamboo staffs for balance.
 Keeping the arms overhead for several hours a day puts too much strain in the shoulders.

 Other things to note about the Barefoot Method:

 I sometimes ask clients to move and stretch in sessions rather than laying passively.
 When you move, you get to find precisely the places that need to open the most and you can fine tune the level of intensity.

 I work asymmetrically.
-The Barefoot Method sessions are custom tailored treatments that strategically address your pain or tension issues in relationship to your overall postural patterns.
+The Barefoot Method sessions are custom tailored treatments that strategically address tension and pain while considering overall postural patterns.

 I encourage clients to communicate with me about what is working and what is not so that they receive more of what works and less of what does not.
-This means that I won’t just do a routine on you.
-I will work with you to find what speaks to your body the best.
+This means that I don’t just do a routine.
+I work with clients to find what speaks to their bodies the best.

 The phrase I use to describe good bodywork is “productive intensity.”
 Good bodywork should not cause you to wince, hold your breath or flinch constantly.
 You should be able to say “yes” to the sensations that are happening.
 Pain is often caused by using too sharp of a tool, like an elbow or moving faster than the tissues are able to release.